Procedures

 • Other medical conditions like thyroid and renal disorders

 All these influences can lead to the weakening of the muscles around the eyes, which then leads to loss of elasticity and loose skin.
-Tiny fat pockets above and below the eyes become more prominent over time as well.
-The excess eyelid fat also retains water, which is why bags often appear puffier in the morning or when your sleep patterns are inconsistent.
+Tiny fat pockets above and below the eyes also become more prominent over time.
+The excess eyelid fat also retains water, so bags often appear puffier in the morning or when your sleep patterns are inconsistent.

 What is Eyelid Surgery?

-Cosmetic surgery of the eyelids, also known as blepharoplasty, involves the removal of fat and excess skin to reduce the appearance of bags, pouches and wrinkles.
-In doing so, we can produce a more open and awake appearance, which is a primary benefit of eyelid surgery.
-In addition, if hooding of the upper lid is obstructing vision, the lid can be lifted to restore the line of sight.
-Cosmetic blepharoplasty can be performed on both the upper and lower eyelids to remove excess skin, dispositioned muscle or fatty tissue to create a smoother, more youthful frame to the eyes.
+Cosmetic eyelid surgery, also known as blepharoplasty or an eyelid lift, involves the removal of fat and excess skin to reduce the appearance of bags, pouches, and wrinkles.
+Doing so can produce a more open and awake appearance, a primary benefit of eyelid surgery.
+In addition, if the hooding of the upper lid is obstructing vision, the lid can be lifted to restore the line of sight.
+Cosmetic blepharoplasty can be performed on the upper and lower eyelids to remove excess skin, dispositioned muscle, or fatty tissue to create a smoother, more youthful frame for the eyes.

-There are three different ways Dr. Maas can perform eyelid surgery:
+There are three different ways Dr. Maas can perform eyelid surgery at The Maas Clinic™ in San Francisco:

 Upper Blepharoplasty

 When the skin of the upper eyelids hangs over the eyes, producing a hooded appearance, your entire appearance can look less youthful, and your vision range can even be limited.
 During an upper blepharoplasty, excess skin is removed from the top lid to create a smoother contour over the eye.
-Hooding is eliminated at the same time to restore the natural eyelid crease and make it easier for patients to apply makeup to the lid if they choose.
+Hooding is eliminated simultaneously to restore the natural eyelid crease and make it easier for patients to apply makeup to the lid.

 Lower Blepharoplasty

 When the skin becomes loose underneath the eye, sagging can also occur.
 In some individuals, the sagging can be severe enough to reveal the white of the eye underneath the iris.
-Another problem with the lower lid can be puffiness, which is typically a combination of skin laxity, small fat deposits and water retention.
-Lower blepharoplasty eliminates both sagging and puffiness by removing excess skin and creating a firmer lower lid contour.
+Another problem with the lower lid can be puffiness, typically a combination of skin laxity, small fat deposits, and water retention.
+Lower blepharoplasty eliminates sagging and puffiness by removing excess skin and creating a firmer lower lid contour.

 Combination Blepharoplasty

 Many patients will benefit from upper and lower blepharoplasty at the same time.
-Treating both lids does not add significant time, risk or recovery to the procedure overall and patients achieve all their aesthetic goals with just one time under anesthesia and one recovery process.
-Dr. Maas will advise you as to whether a combination blepharoplasty is the right approach for you.
+Treating both lids does not add significant time, risk, or recovery to the procedure overall, and patients achieve all their aesthetic goals with just one time under anesthesia and one recovery process.
+Dr. Maas will advise whether a combination blepharoplasty is the right approach for you.

 Choosing a Surgeon for Your Eyelid Surgery

-Your choice of plastic surgeon for your blepharoplasty will make a difference in both the safety and success of your procedure.
+Your choice of plastic surgeon for your blepharoplasty will make a difference in your procedure's safety and success.
 Dr. Maas recommends asking the following questions during your consultation with any surgeon:

 • How many blepharoplasty surgeries have you performed in the past month as the surgeon in charge or the primary surgeon?

-• How many upper blepharoplasties and lower blepharoplasties have you performed in the past year as the surgeon in charge or the primary surgeon?
+• How many upper and lower blepharoplasties have you performed as the surgeon in charge or the primary surgeon in the past year?

 • Have you ever experienced complications with a patient after blepharoplasty surgery?
 (If the surgeon responds no, you should question that answer.
-While significant complications are quite rare in blepharoplasty, any surgeon having done enough facial procedures to be considered an expert with have experienced at least a few difficulties and these should be discussed openly at your consultation.)
+While significant complications are rare in blepharoplasty, any surgeon who has done enough facial procedures to be considered an expert will have experienced at least a few difficulties, and these should be discussed openly at your consultation.)

-• As you go through your questions with the surgeon at your consultation, pay attention to how your inquiries are answered.
-Does the doctor spend sufficient time explaining, so you feel comfortable with the responses?
-It is also essential to work with a surgeon that you can talk to easily and that will put you at ease throughout the surgical process.
+As you review your questions with the surgeon at your consultation, consider how your inquiries are answered.
+Does the doctor spend sufficient time explaining so you feel comfortable with the responses?
+Working with a surgeon you can talk to easily is essential, which will put you at ease throughout the surgical process.

 Upper Blepharoplasty